1757 - French invasion of Hanover – Richelieu marches towards Saxony

 On November 2, Richelieu's Army set off from Halberstadt and retired to the Duchy of Brunswick, leaving small detachments to occupy Halberstadt and a few towns along the Bode.

-On November 6, his arrival at Hachum, Richelieu learned of the crushing defeat of Rossbach (November 5) suffered by Soubise.
-Fearing the revocation of the convention, he took dispositions to assemble his own army at Duderstadt to receive Soubise's retreating troops and to contain Frederick.
+On November 6, upon his arrival at Hachum, Richelieu learned of the crushing defeat of Rossbach (November 5) suffered by Soubise.
+Fearing the revocation of the convention, he took steps to assemble his own army at Duderstadt to receive Soubise's retreating troops and to contain Frederick.

 On November ??, M. de Morangies (8 bns, 6 sqns) marched from Verden towards Soltau, a town to the north of the City of Hannover .

 On November 9, at Merseburg, Duke Ferdinand got his British commission.
-He staid six more days in Magdeburg.
+He remained in Magdeburg for six more days.

-In mid November, seeing that the Hessian and Hanoverian contingents were prevaricating, Richelieu assembled the corps of the Marquis de Villemure (30 bns and 30 sqns) and sent it to Lüneburg with orders to support Harburg, garrisoned by 2 bns of La Roche Aymon Infanterie, Wurtemberg Cavalerie and a detachment of artillery.
+On November 13, seeing that the Hessian and Hanoverian contingents were prevaricating, Richelieu assembled the corps of the Marquis de Villemure (30 bns and 30 sqns) and sent it to Lüneburg with orders to support Harburg, garrisoned by 2 bns of La Roche Aymon Infanterie, Wurtemberg Cavalerie and a detachment of artillery.
 The town had previously been supplied and fortified by M. de Pereuse.
-Meanwhile Richelieu remained at Brunswick ready to march to his left or right depending on the evolution of the situation; and Maillebois went to Duderstadt to make a junction with the Prince de Soubise and to prepare winter-quarters.
+Meanwhile Richelieu remained at Brunswick ready to march to his left or right depending on the evolution of the situation; and Maillebois went to Duderstadt to join the Prince de Soubise and to prepare winter-quarters.

 On November 17, Villemeur started his march from Brunswick.
 The same day, Ferdinand arrived at Magdeburg.

 On November 20, a detachment (10 bns, 12 sqns) of Villemeur's Corps reached Winsen.
 Another detachment was marching on Klötze.
-Meanwhile, Richelieu marched to Gifhorn where he learned that the Brunswicker contingent was advancing on his positions, establishing itself at Kloster-Zeven.
+Meanwhile, Richelieu marched to Gifhorn where he learned that the Brunswicker contingent had left the Allied camp, ignoring that it already been intercepted by Hanoverian and Hessian troops.

 On November 21, Villemeur was ordered to march from Uelzen on Lüneburg.